 Since KCC completed its original 21st Century Facilities Study in 1997, the College has made changes and updates in numerous areas.
-Listed below are the major campus improvements since 1997:
+Listed below are the major campus improvements over \$1MM since 1997:

-Renovation of the Emory W. Morris Learning Resource Center (LRC) Partial Renovation of the Miller PE Building Expansion and renovation of the Regional Manufacturing Technology Center (RMTC) New Eastern Academic Center (EAC) in Albion New Ohm Information Technology Center (OITC) and enclosed walkway on campus New maintenance building and entrance drive expansion Renovation of the Joe Schwarz Center
+2001 Renovation of the Emory W. Morris Learning Resource Center (LRC) 2001 Partial Renovation of the Miller PE Building 2002 Expansion and renovation of the Regional Manufacturing Technology Center (RMTC) 2002 New Eastern Academic Center (EAC) in Albion 2003 New Ohm Information Technology Center (OITC) and enclosed walkway on campus 2004 New maintenance building and entrance drive expansion 2005 Renovation of the Joe Schwarz Center 2005 Renovation of the Whitmore Center 2005 Renovation of the Classroom A Building (now the "Severin Building") 2005 Renovation of the Lyle C. Roll Building 2006 Renovation of the Davidson Visual & Performing Arts Center offices

-2005 Renovation of the Classroom A Building (now the "Severin Building") 2005 Renovation of the Lyle C. Roll Building 2006 Renovation of the Davidson Visual & Performing Arts Center offices 2009 Renovation of the Classroom C Building 2009 Renovation of the entrance stairs 2010 Expansion of student parking by the Miller Building 2010 Renovation of the RMTC welding lab 2011 Partial renovation of the EAC to meet K-12 building fire codes 2012 Renovation and addition of the Lane-Thomas Building 2012 New welding lab at the Hastings Area High School (now called "RMTC North") 2013 Renovation of the Student Services building and cafeteria (now called "Bruin Bistro") 2013 Addition to the EAC 2014 Renovation of the Binda Performing Arts Center 2015 Renovation of the Davidson Visual & Performing Arts Center 2016 Addition to the RMTC 2017 Demolition and construction of new Miller Physical Education Building 2018 All Campus and Regional Centers Restrooms 2018 Mini-renovation of the LRC 2018 Renovation of the RMTC
+2009 Renovation of the Classroom C Building 2009 Renovation of the entrance stairs 2010 Expansion of student parking by the Miller Building 2010 Renovation of the RMTC welding lab 2011 Partial renovation of the EAC to meet K-12 building fire codes 2012 Renovation and addition of the Lane-Thomas Building 2012 New welding lab at the Hastings Area High School (now called "RMTC North") 2013 Renovation of the Student Services building and cafeteria (now called "Bruin Bistro") 2013 Addition to the EAC 2014 Renovation of the Binda Performing Arts Center 2015 Renovation of the Davidson Visual & Performing Arts Center 2016 Addition to the RMTC 2017 Demolition and construction of new Miller Physical Education Building 2018 All Campus and Regional Centers Restrooms 2018 Mini-renovation of the LRC 2018 Renovation of the RMTC 2020 Renovation of EAC Classrooms